IPA.CONF(5) IPA.CONF(5)

 old, debug_threshold_init.

-Using accounting systems.
+Using accounting systems

-fies a list of used accounting systems:
+The ac_list parameter specifies a list of used accounting systems:

 ac_list = <list>;

-accounting systems read documentations for modules you specified in
+of accounting systems read documentations for modules you specified in

 ac_mod parameters.